rackerlabs/technical-blog/content/blog/2021/2021-10-26-security-for-the-oracle-database-listener/index.md

 ### Disable Default Listener

-Do not name the Listener ‘Listener’, use a unique name as Database instance name.
+: You should give a unique name to the Database instance and avoid using the default name “Listener” as the name.

 An additional step is to create a dope Listener named ‘listener’ by following the steps explained.
 This configuration will give errors and not allow a Listener named ‘listener’ from starting.